For daily wit & wisdom, sign up for the Almanac Daily newsletter.

-Use the slider or buttons below to view the last 24 hours of webcam photos.
+Use the buttons below to view the last 24 hours of webcam photos.

 About our Webcam

 Our webcam is mounted at our headquarters in Dublin, New Hampshire, on the side of the Thomas Building, named for the founder of The Old Farmer's Almanac, Robert B. Thomas (editor from 1792 to 1846).
 Our accounting, circulation, and information services departments are located in this building.
-The small photo at the right shows the webcam mounted on the side of the building.
-The webcam image is updated once a minute.
+The webcam image is updated once a minute; you can also watch live streaming video on YouTube.

 Yankee Publishing Parking — The parking lot in the center of the frame is used by the employees of Yankee Publishing and, occasionally, Dublin citizenry.
-You might see a fire truck or water truck on the far right, as the Dublin Fire Hall is located next door.
+You might see a fire truck or water truck on the far right, as the Dublin Fire & EMS Dept. is located next door.

 Sun Sculpture — This sculpture on the lawn between the two halves of the parking lot actually casts a shadow on the inside of the rings to indicate the time.
 This armillary sphere is all that remains of a sculpture garden originally constructed in the 1950s.